OpenNebula/docs/source/design_and_installation/building_your_cloud/understand.rst

 ================================================================================

-Although OpenNebula is made to be easy to adapt to your specific use case and processes, and perform fine-tuning of multiple aspects, OpenNebula brings a pre-defined model for cloud provisioning and consumption.
+Although OpenNebula has been designed and developed to be easy to adapt to specific use cases and processes, and perform fine-tuning of multiple aspects, OpenNebula brings a pre-defined model for cloud provisioning and consumption.
-This model is a result of our collaboration with our user community duting the last years.
+The OpenNebula model is a result of our collaboration with our user community duting the last years.

 The Infrastructure Perspective
 ================================================================================